 SAT Writing & Language Strategy #2: Don’t forget the question

-As mentioned in strategy #1, you need to read everything on the page.
+As mentioned in strategy #1, you need to read everything on the page if you want to get the highest SAT score.
 Though it might sound incredibly obvious, that includes the question part of question questions.
 You might not believe me when I say it, but forgetting to read the question is an incredibly common mistake among students.
 Since so many questions contain only answer choices, it’s very easy to ignore the question itself, when it exists, and jump straight to the choices here too.

 Reading the question is crucial as it will tell you what it needs you to do.
 For example, you may be asked to conclude a sentence by giving a benefit to the approach mentioned in the first part of the sentence.
 Only one answer choice will actually do this!
 But all of the choices will be grammatically correct, and most will therefore sound good to you.